 All state-registered business entities, such as LLCs and corporations, are required to have a registered agent in the state where the company is formed or doing business in.
 In addition, every state requires an LLC or corporation to assign a designated physical street address to the registered agent for state documents.

 Requirements vary among the states, but generally registered agents must:

 - Have a physical office in the state where your business is registered.

 - Be available at the physical street address during normal business hours to receive legal documents.

-There are three options when selecting your registered agent for your startup.
-In this article, we will help you determine the best registered agent option.
+There are a couple of options when selecting your registered agent for your startup.
+In this article, we will help you determine the best registered agent option for you.

 A registered agent is formally known as a "registered agent for service of process" and may also be known as a resident agent, statutory agent, or agent of record.
 It acts as an agent to receive legal documents on behalf of the registered business.

 These documents may include primary communication, between the business and the state in the form of the following: